guitmz/n26/README.md

 You can also install with `go get -u github.com/guitmz/n26/cmd/n26` (make sure you have your Go env setup correctly).

 # Docker
-A Dockerfile is also provided and the prebuilt image is available for pulling: `docker pull guitmz/n26`
+A Dockerfile is also provided and the prebuilt image is available for pulling: `docker pull guitmz/n26` or `docker pull guitmz/n26:DESIRED_TAG`

+As of now, the container rely on the `N26_USERNAME` and `N26_PASSWORD` environment variables being passed to it.

 # Usage
 ```